Eugenie McEvoy: Personal information

 Her maiden name was Eugenie Wehrle.
 One source gives her name as Eugénie.
-She used Eugenie McEvoy as her professional name as artist and that is the name used in most newspaper reports regarding herself and her work.
+She used Eugenie McEvoy as her profession as artist and that is the name used in most newspaper reports regarding herself and her work.
 As a performer she used Mlle. or sometimes Mme.
 D'Aures.
 As a breeder of purebred collies, she gave her name as Mrs. G. Ames Aldrich.